 - What do I do now that I have to follow COVID-19 related orders?

 Publications & Alerts

-- Update to the Families First Coronavirus Response Act, Foster Swift Legal Update E-blast, March 20, 2020
+- Up-North Restaurants and Bars to Open Under New Executive Order, Foster Swift Legal Update E-blast, May 20, 2020

 - Minimizing Legal Impact of Coronavirus for your Organization, Foster Swift Legal Update E-blast, March 17, 2020